gitjonez/recipe/quiche/README.md

 1. Fill pie crust:
   Layer/mix parsely, cheese, a turn of the pepper grinder.
   Filling should be almost to the rim, 3/4 to 4/5-ish.
-  Floaty stuff should be near the bottom – it may all float to the top
+  Floaty stuff should be near the bottom or middle – it may all float to the top
+1. Gently pour in beaten egg/milk mixture5
 1. Bake, on center rack for approximately 40-50 minutes.
 Do not over cook.
 If you jiggle the rack or pan, there should be no "sloshing" of the filling.
 Once the sloshing stops